 Scientific American and the American Heart Association (AHA) recommend doing exercises that are between 50% and 85% of a person’s maximum heart rate.This means the above 30 year old should not have their heart rate rise above 161 beats per minute.

-Most modern watches can therefore help runners make sure they aren’t running too hard or putting themselves at risk of a heart attack or chest pain.
+3. Most modern watches can therefore help runners make sure they aren’t running too hard or putting themselves at risk of a heart attack or chest pain.

 Most runners enter competitive runs with personal goals in mind.
 If you can’t monitor your time, how will you know how well you are doing, if you need to speed up, or if you need to slow down?
 Simply put, you won’t.